Summer Fellowships: Pursuing Self-Directed, Issues-Oriented Research

 Applications should be submitted to the Human Resources Department via email at HumanResources@mathematica-mpr.com by February 16, 2018.

 Completed applications will include the following:

-- A cover letter that describes your interest in Mathematica, your current research project(s), how your research interests align with Mathematica’s focus areas, how your background and experiences influenced your research interests, and your office preference, if any
+- A cover letter that describes your interest in Mathematica, your current research project(s), how your research interests align with Mathematica’s focus areas, how your background and experiences influenced your research interests, and an office preference (if any);

-- A proposal (2,000 words maximum, excluding figures and references) for the research project you plan to pursue during the fellowship, including a statement of the research question, the project’s relevance to social policy, and what progress you plan to make during the fellowship period
+- A proposal (2,000 words maximum, excluding exhibits and references) for the research project you plan to pursue during the fellowship, including a statement of the research question, the project’s relevance to social policy, and what progress you plan to make during the fellowship period; and

-- Two letters of recommendation, including one from a sponsoring faculty member
+- Two letters of recommendation, including one from a current faculty advisor.